 Acquiring a US visa is a not easy.
 If, however, while making the application one keeps all the required documents at hand and follows the rules diligently, it can hasten the process.
 It is advisable to file one’s application for student visa immediately after receiving form I-20.
 For a student visa the interview can be arranged up to 120 days before the course at the university begins and the student can enter the US 30 days prior before his/her classes begin.

-1. Pay the fee: The first step in filing one’s application for a student visa is the payment of the application fee (currently US $100 or INR 4,600), and the VFS service charge at a designated branch of HDFC Bank.
+The first step in filing one’s application for a student visa is the payment of the application fee (currently US $100), and the VFS service charge at a designated branch of HDFC Bank.

 In the personal visa interview, it is important to convince the visa officer of the availability of the necessary funds to cover the cost of education in USA, and prove the presence of strong ties to India to show the applicant does not intend to immigrate.
 While answering questions in the visa interview; be brief and to the point.
 Remember, during the consular officials want to hear from the applicant, and it is advisable not to take any family member along for the interview.